-During the school day, access to the building is limited to the use of the front door A. All doors are locked and staff has been instructed not to open those doors to parents or visitors.
-Visitors at the elementary and middle schools including parents will have to press a buzzer at the front door and announce their name and purpose in order to be admitted into the school.
+During the school day, access to the building is limited to the use of the front door A. All doors are locked and staff have been instructed not to open those doors to parents or visitors.
+Visitors at elementary schools including parents will have to press a buzzer at the front door and announce their name and purpose in order to be admitted into the school.
 The front office staff will open the doors electronically.
 All parents and visitors must sign in and out at the office.
 This allows us to know who is in the building at all times.

 Upon entering the building, all parents and visitors must present a valid government issued ID, military ID, or passport which will be scanned in by our security system.
 This will generate a nametag.
 Parents and visitors must wear this office-issued nametag while in the building.
 These nametags must be collected at the time of departure.
 Staff has been instructed to question persons without the proper identification badge and to direct them to the office.
-Please help us to keep our school safe by following this simple procedure.
+Please help us keep our school safe by following this simple procedure.
 Video surveillance/electronic monitoring equipment has been installed in all school buildings.
 All persons entering are potentially subject to the recording of their activities.
-For student protection and confidentiality, recordings are treated as confidential and will not be released except as required by law.
+School officials, school resource officers and other school personnel trained in the usage of metal detectors are authorized to use metal detectors, either hand held wands or walk-through devices.